Music of the Marvel Cinematic Universe: Black Panther: The Album

 Kendrick Lamar produced the film's curated soundtrack, along with Top Dawg Entertainment founder Anthony Tiffith.
 It was the first MCU soundtrack to "integrate multiple original recordings created specifically for the film".
 Black Panther: The Album was released on February 9, 2018.

 Shang-Chi and the Legend of the Ten Rings: The Album

 An album featuring a variety of Asian artists from 88rising was released for Shang-Chi and the Legend of the Ten Rings.
 In the same vein as Black Panther: The Album, these recordings were created specifically for the film.
 The actor for Shang-Chi, Simu Liu, provides vocals for one of the tracks.

 Wakanda Forever Prologue

 Ahead of Black Panther: Wakanda Forever's release, an extended play album produced by Göransson was released on July 25, 2022.
 It features three songs by Tems, Amaarae, and Santa Fe Klan.

 Black Panther: Wakanda Forever – Music from and Inspired By

 In October 2022, a compilation album for Black Panther: Wakanda Forever was announced, for release on November 4, 2022, with the lead single Lift by Rihanna being released on October 28, 2022.

+Deadpool & Wolverine (Original Motion Picture Soundtrack)

+Deadpool & Wolverine (Original Motion Picture Soundtrack) (also known as Deadpool & Wolverine: Van Jamz) is the soundtrack album for Deadpool & Wolverine.
+It was released on July 24, 2024, with a physical release on July 26.
+It includes 17 songs featured in, or inspired by, the film along with Rob Simonsen's theme for the film.

+Deadpool & Wolverine: Madonna's "Like a Prayer" EP

+Deadpool & Wolverine: Madonna's "Like a Prayer" EP, an EP album featuring Madonna's "Like a Prayer", as well as alternate versions of the song produced for the film, was released on August 9, 2024.
+Deadpool & Wolverine stars Ryan Reynolds and Hugh Jackman, and director Shawn Levy sought permission from Madonna to use the song in the film, who subsequently offered notes on the scene where they wanted to integrate the song.